river-wind/CarND_T3P3_SystemIntegration_NullSet/README.md

 ![./imgs/traffic_light_state_screenshot.png](./imgs/traffic_light_state_screenshot.png)

-### Waypoint finding
+### Waypoint Finding

 The waypoint finding subsystem relies on visual input to locate the desired best path for the car, including remaining on the road itself and not drifting into other lanes.
 The waypoint\_updater node takes in a list of current desired path nodes, and keeps them up to date based on the new position of the car, and based on the appearance of any upcoming stoplights.

 ### DBW and Twist Controller

-The DBW system handles the control output, and the Twist Controller node takes in messages from the waypoint-updater to calculate the best throttle, brake and steering commands needed to reach the planned waypoints.
+The DBW system handles the control output, and the Twist Controller node takes in messages from the waypoint\_updater to calculate the best throttle, brake and steering commands needed to reach the planned waypoints.
 In addition to reaching to next waypoint, minimizing the rate of change in speed or direction is also critical, in order to provide a smooth ride to passengers.

 ## Results